 Causal bottoms dress down the blazer, so jeans or leather leggings are going to be your best bet.
 In the summer you can even choose shorts or a casual skirt.
 The bottoms are the most critical piece of the outfit because they are the other main focal point of the look.
-You can go with any style of jeans, I love my skinny jeans, but bootcut, or boyfriend jeans would also look great!
+You can go with any style of jeans, I love my skinny jeans, but flares or straight-leg jeans would also look great!

 Stay Away from Blouses or Collared Shirts

 To me, a collared or button-down shirt screams “interview” from underneath your blazer, so I typically shy away from those.
 The exception here is a more casual style, oversized, chicly cut, or chambray option.
 In my opinion, a t-shirt or a cami is the best way to dress a blazer down.
 Graphic tees are the most casual option.
 I don’t gravitate towards button-downs in general, I always feel so uncomfortable in them!
 Definitely not me, so when I did wear blazers in a business professional setting, I usually chose a blouse.
 I don’t recommend blouses for dressing down a blazer either.
 The blouse, while less structured than your button-down, won’t give you a relaxed look.

 Wear Your Blazer as a Layering Piece

 Instead of building your outfit around your blazer, use it in place of an outdoor jacket such as a jeans or a leather jacket.
 This is a great way to wear a blazer in the winter!
 It’s sometimes awkward wearing a coat over a blazer, so instead, layer a top and a sweater then pair your blazer over top!
 It’s an added layer of warmth and style!

 Wear Lower Heels or Flats with your Blazer